Skip to content

 Detailed Market Analysis

-The average home value in Wallace, ID is $243,340, down 0.2% over the past year.
+The average home value in Wallace, ID is $254,819, up 1.8% over the past year.
 Learn more about the Wallace housing market and real estate trends.

 Real Estate Market Analysis for Wallace, Idaho

 The residential real estate market in Wallace, Idaho presents unique opportunities for investors and homebuyers alike.
-Current market dynamics show affordable housing options with growth potential with inventory levels and pricing trends that reflect broader economic conditions and local demand factors.
+Current market dynamics show balanced market conditions with accessible entry points with inventory levels and pricing trends that reflect broader economic conditions and local demand factors.

 Key Market Factors